Norsk krigsleksikon 1940–1945

-Norsk krigsleksikon 1940–1945 is a Norwegian encyclopaedia covering the Second World War.
+Norsk krigsleksikon 1940–1945 (The Norwegian War Encyclopaedia 1940-45) is a Norwegian encyclopaedia covering the Second World War.

 It was issued in 1995 by the publishing house J.W.
 Cappelen.
 The editorial staff consisted of five editors: Hans Fredrik Dahl, Guri Hjeltnes, Berit Nøkleby, Nils Johan Ringdal and Øystein Sørensen.
 It contains around 1,000 articles, of which around 500 are biographies.